w3f/polkadot-spec/docs/id-weights.md

 ## -sec-num- Motivation {#id-motivation}

-The Polkadot network, like any other permissionless system, needs to implement a mechanism to measure and to limit the usage in order to establish an economic incentive structure, to prevent the network overload, and to mitigate DoS vulnerabilities.
-In particular, Polkadot enforces a limited time-window for block producers to create a block, including limitations on block size, which can make the selection and execution of certain extrinsics too expensive and decelerate the network.
+The Polkadot network, like any other permissionless system, needs to implement a mechanism to measure and limit the usage in order to establish an economic incentive structure, prevent network overload, and mitigate DoS vulnerabilities.
+In particular, Polkadot enforces a limited time window for block producers to create a block, including limitations on block size, which can make the selection and execution of certain extrinsics too expensive and decelerate the network.

-In contrast to some other systems such as Ethereum which implement fine measurement for each executed low-level operation by smart contracts, known as gas metering, Polkadot takes a more relaxed approach by implementing a measuring system where the cost of the transactions (referred to as ’extrinsics’) are determined before execution and are known as the weight system.
+In contrast to some other systems, such as Ethereum, which implement fine measurement for each executed low-level operation by smart contracts, known as gas metering, Polkadot takes a more relaxed approach by implementing a measuring system where the cost of the transactions (referred to as ’extrinsics’) are determined before execution and are known as the weight system.

 The Polkadot weight system introduces a mechanism for block producers to measure the cost of running the extrinsics and determine how "heavy" it is in terms of execution time.
 Within this mechanism, block producers can select a set of extrinsics and saturate the block to its fullest potential without exceeding any limitations (as described in [Section -sec-num-ref-](id-weights#sect-limitations)).
 Moreover, the weight system can be used to calculate a fee for executing each extrinsics according to its weight (as described in [Section -sec-num-ref-](id-weights#sect-fee-calculation)).

 Additionally, Polkadot introduces a specified block ratio (as defined in [Section -sec-num-ref-](id-weights#sect-limitations)), ensuring that only a certain portion of the total block size gets used for regular extrinsics.
-The remaining space is reserved for critical, operational extrinsics required for the functionality by Polkadot itself.
+The remaining space is reserved for critical, operational extrinsics required for the functionality of Polkadot itself.

 To begin, we introduce in [Section -sec-num-ref-](id-weights#sect-assumptions) the assumption upon which the Polkadot transaction weight system is designed.
 In [Section -sec-num-ref-](id-weights#sect-limitations), we discuss the limitation Polkadot needs to enforce on the block size.
 In [Section -sec-num-ref-](id-weights#sect-runtime-primitives), we describe in detail the procedure upon which the weight of any transaction should be calculated.
 In [Section -sec-num-ref-](id-weights#sect-practical-examples), we present how we apply this procedure to compute the weight of particular runtime functions.

 ## -sec-num- Assumptions {#sect-assumptions}

-In this section, we define the concept of weight and we discuss the considerations that need to be accounted for when assigning weight to transactions.
+In this section, we define the concept of weight, and we discuss the considerations that need to be accounted for when assigning weight to transactions.
 These considerations are essential in order for the weight system to deliver its fundamental mission, i.e. the fair distribution of network resources and preventing a network overload.
 In this regard, weights serve as an indicator on whether a block is considered full and how much space is left for remaining, pending extrinsics.
-Extrinsics which require too many resources are discarded.
+Extrinsics that require too many resources are discarded.
 More formally, the weight system should:

 - prevent the block from being filled with too many extrinsics